 Wharfedale is one of the frontline sound systems of the 70s.
 The Wharfedale Linton Heritage speaker is a production of the British loudspeaker company Wharfedale.
 A major characteristic of the Wharfedale speakers is the extra bass power that it possesses.

-- Included: WHARFEDALE - Linton 85th Anniversary Bookshelf Speakers (Red Mahogany) (Pair)
+- Included: WHARFEDALE - Linton 85th Anniversary Bookshelf Speakers (Pair)

 - Included: WHARFEDALE - Linton 85th Anniversary Bookshelf Stands (Pair)

-This characteristic is the major strength that gave it influence from throughout the 70s.
+This characteristic is the major feature that gave it influence throughout the 70s.
 The Wharfedale Linton Heritage is a sturdy box with three-way bass power made up of a kevlar woofer, another kevlar midrange, and a soft dome tweeter.

 If you are an audiophile, JBL should definitely ring a bell as it is one of the best bookshelf vintage speakers of all time.
 It’s one of the main speakers we use to compare vintage and modern speakers.